adamscohn2646/premodern-jewish-research-skill/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 A specialized Claude Skill for rigorous research into Jewish texts and topics using **premodern primary sources** (pre-Haskalah, roughly before 1800).
 It prioritizes direct engagement with classical commentators in their original languages (Hebrew, Aramaic, etc.), preserves disagreements among authorities, and provides historical/biographical context for each cited voice.
+It heavily leverages the capabilities of connected texts at sefaria.org.

 This skill is ideal for:
 - Torah commentary and parshanut